jacquelin-doran/SpotMe/SpotMe.md

-## How To Use The Nearby Connections API
+## How To Use The Nearby Connections API To Make Connections To Other Devices Connected Through Bluetooth
 ### Overview